elmtree-askmo/cloudcannon-app/content/learn/psychology/define-fitness-in-the-context-of-natural-selection-and-explain-its-importance.md

 url: /learn/psychology/questions/define-fitness-in-the-context-of-natural-selection-and-explain-its-importance
 score: -1.0
 related_article1:
-    id: 165306
+    id: 165290
-    title: Explain disruptive selection and its potential impact on a species.
+    title: >-
+        Explain the difference between ultimate and proximate questions in the context of Tinbergen's framework.
     subject: Psychology
-    url: /learn/psychology/questions/explain-disruptive-selection-and-its-potential-impact-on-a-species
+    url: /learn/psychology/questions/explain-the-difference-between-ultimate-and-proximate-questions-in-the-context-of-tinbergens-framework
 related_article2:
-    id: 165290
+    id: 165287
-    title: Explain the difference between ultimate and proximate questions in the context of Tinbergen's framework.
+    title: >-
+        What is the definition of animal behavior and why is it important to study?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-difference-between-ultimate-and-proximate-questions-in-the-context-of-tinbergens-framework
+    url: /learn/psychology/questions/what-is-the-definition-of-animal-behavior-and-why-is-it-important-to-study
 related_article3:
-    id: 165293
+    id: 165314
+    title: >-
-    title: What role does individual learning play in the development of animal behavior?
+        What are the genetic bases and advantages of pack hunting behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-individual-learning-play-in-the-development-of-animal-behavior
+    url: /learn/psychology/questions/what-are-the-genetic-bases-and-advantages-of-pack-hunting-behavior
 related_article4:
-    id: 165287
+    id: 165305
+    title: >-
-    title: What is the definition of animal behavior and why is it important to study?
+        What is stabilizing selection and how does it affect a population?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-definition-of-animal-behavior-and-why-is-it-important-to-study
+    url: /learn/psychology/questions/what-is-stabilizing-selection-and-how-does-it-affect-a-population
 related_article5:
-    id: 165308
+    id: 165292
-    title: Provide an example of a case study that illustrates behavioral selection.
+    title: >-
+        How does natural selection contribute to the foundation of animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/provide-an-example-of-a-case-study-that-illustrates-behavioral-selection
+    url: /learn/psychology/questions/how-does-natural-selection-contribute-to-the-foundation-of-animal-behavior
 ---

 &nbsp;